insberr/vhiven/README.md

 > **vhiven** - Hiven bot/self bot/api module for V
-> **Status** - Progress slowed
+> **Status** - Slow but somehow getting there

 # vhiven
 Hiven bot/self bot/api module for V

-Currently this module does not function.
+This module does not function yet.
 It is still in the very early development stages

 ### Current Stage
-_Could almost say its in v0.0.1_
-Got the connection to the websocket and the eventbus to work
-Next is to login and keep a connection to the websocket, and parse the data sent to json
+Successfully got it to login, but I need it to keep the connection
+Somewhat parses messages from the MESSAGE_CREATE event

-### To DO
+### To Do
 - [] Keep a connection to the websocket
 - [] Add rest api functions